andyhero12/andyhero12.github.io/_posts/2023-5-25-Cornell-Course-Reviews.md

 - CS 2800: Discrete Structures

     The final requirement for me to affiliate with the Computer Science program was CS 2800.
 This course served as my introduction to proof-based classes, and I faced initial challenges as I navigated through unfamiliar territory.
-Set theory, in particular, delved into topics that were difficult for me to grasp, prompting me to seek independent study and frequent visits to office hours for assistance.
-However, the struggles I faced in this class ultimately improved my ability to write proofs, which proved invaluable in CS 4820 Algorithms.
+Set theory, in particular, delved into difficult topics for me to grasp, prompting me to seek independent study and frequent visits to office hours for assistance.
+However, my struggles in this class improved my ability to write proofs, which proved invaluable in CS 4820 Algorithms.

-    Addtionally, the workload of this class was weekly problems sets as well as weekly discussion sections.
-Many of these introduction classes are filled with many problem sets that eat away at your time.
+    Additionally, the workload of this class was weekly problem sets as well as weekly discussion sections.
+Many of these introduction classes are filled with problem sets that eat away at your time.
 CS 2800 is no different.
-For classes that I didn't have any background in, it is really important to take the time to foundationally understand what you are learning.
-Each of these Computer Science topics are cruical towards developing core computer science skills.
+For classes that I didn’t have any background in, it is really important to take the time to understand what you are learning foundationally.
+Each Computer Science topic is crucial to developing core computer science skills.

-    Outside of set theory, combinatorics, probabiliy, DFAs, and number theory were much more intuitive to me.
-Each of these concepts I had covered in different classes which greatly helped solidfy my understand of the material.
+    The other topics covered in class, like Combinatorics, probability, DFAs, and number theory, were much more intuitive outside of set theory.
+Each of these concepts I had covered in different classes helped solidify my understanding of the material.

-    A lot of people say that CS 2800 is diffucult.
+    A lot of people say that CS 2800 is difficult.
 I agree.
-As a strong weeder for CS majors, I believe that some of the concepts covered within CS 2800 provide a strong mathmatical foundation of thinking for doing a computer science major at Cornell.
-While it is not my favorite class, I see the benefit of requiring all CS majors to take the class.
+As a strong weeder for CS majors, I believe that some of the concepts covered within CS 2800 provide a strong mathematical foundation of thinking for doing a computer science major at Cornell.
+While it is not my favorite class, I see the benefit of requiring all CS majors to take it.

 - 👍 CS 3110: Data Structures & Functional Programming